-- The turbine design reflects the complete bill-of-materials for the V116-2.0 MW turbine (Mark 11) turbine, which has improvements in turbine design and optimisation relating to: - nominal power rating of 2.0 MW with a higher power mode of 2.1MW
+- The turbine design reflects the complete bill-of-materials for the V120-2.0 MW turbine (Mark 11) turbine, which has improvements in turbine design and optimisation relating to: - nominal power rating of 2.0 MW with a higher power mode of 2.2MW - increased energy production due power performance optimisation; - Vestas production data has been updated to reflect production in 2017;

-- increased energy production due power performance optimisation; - Vestas production data has been updated to reflect production in 2017; - repairs of major components have been included for the first time where previously it was assumed that all service parts were replaced with new parts; and - design updates giving product cost-out and reduced material requirements. - Material fractions such as polymers, electrics, electronics, fuels, lubricants are included in assessment of recyclability where previously only metals were assigned a rate of recycling. - Two new indicators for wind turbine Circularity and Product waste are now included. - LCA model updates: - o CML impact method uses version 4.2 (CML, 2016); - o GaBi datasets updated to version 8006 for secondary datasets (thinkstep, 2017); and - Turbine annual energy production reflects IEC top-end wind speed (and not mid-point wind speed as previous LCAs), which has the effect to increase turbine annual energy production by around 3.4%.
+- repairs of major components have been included for the first time where previously it was assumed that all service parts were replaced with new parts; and - design updates giving product cost-out and reduced material requirements. - Material fractions such as polymers, electrics, electronics, fuels, lubricants are included in assessment of recyclability where previously only metals were assigned a rate of recycling. - Two new indicators for wind turbine Circularity and Product waste are now included. - LCA model updates: - o CML impact method uses version 4.2 (CML, 2016); and - GaBi datasets updated to version 8006 for secondary datasets (thinkstep, 2017).